K-Audette/K-Audette/README.md

 ## About Me

 I am a highly motivated researcher with a background in neurobiology and statistical data sciences.
 Currently, I work as a Research Laboratory Technician in Cellular Neuroscience at the University of Vermont.
 My passion lies in understanding the intricate details of neural circuits and their impact on complex behaviors.
-This GitHub repository serves as a showcase of my projects and contributions in the fields of neuroscience, data sciences, and programming.
+This GitHub repository serves as a showcase of my projects and contributions in the fields of neuroscience, data sciences, and programming. *-I am still adding stuff to it*

 ## Projects